 I had no symptoms, no pain, and no weight loss.
 Sure, I was tired, but I thought it was from working all day.
 I was diagnosed with a parotid tumor, which is in your saliva gland and I was told that 99 percent of the time parotid tumors are benign.
 During surgery it was discovered that mine was a malignant tumor, which was later diagnosed as stage IV cancer.

 Sharon’s difficulties breathing and swallowing brought her to see her ear, nose, and throat doctor in Waterbury.
-When an ultrasound found a cancerous growth on her voicebox (larynx), she was referred to Dr. Wendell Yarbrough, Chief of Otolaryngology at Yale-New Haven Hospital and Clinical Program Leader of the Head and Neck Program at Smilow Cancer Hospital.
+An ultrasound found a cancerous growth on her voicebox (larynx), and she was referred to the Head and Neck Program at Smilow Cancer Hospital.

 Eric Bowles was 16 when he noticed what he thought was a canker sore on the side of his tongue.
 Over the next month the sore gradually grew, but only bothered him if directly touched.
 During routine x-rays at the dentist’s office, Eric asked them to be careful since he had a spot on his tongue that was sensitive.
 The dentist took one look and called an oral surgeon who met with Eric the next day and performed a biopsy of the lesion.
 Everyone was shocked when the diagnosis came back as squamous cell carcinoma of the tongue.